 Born in Vancouver, Washington, Kari received her B.A. in Political Science from the University of Washington in 1993 and her J.D. from the University of Oregon School of Law in 1997, where she was the Operations Editor of the Oregon Law Review.
-She lives in Sammamish, Washington, and when she is not working, she enjoys travel, gardening, walking her dogs, and spending time with her family.
+In her free time, Kari enjoys travel, sporting events, walking her two dogs and socializing with family and friends.

 - Washington State Bar Association